songmingwen/News-Comic-Reader/README.md

    On fresco for simple packaging; support for customizable picture progress loading, custom local cache location, size.

 3, custom ScaleRecyclerView, support RecyclerView zoom (double-click, gesture), drag.

-   Gesture scaling to be optimized.
+##Gesture scaling need to be optimized.Look forward to your guidance